mohammadi-com/GetRemoteJobOffers/README.md

 ### Research the Job and Company
 Surprise the interviewer with your knowledge of the company.
 This shows how much you care, and even if you lack some skills, your passion might give you an edge.
 Thoroughly read their website, understand their competition, their strengths, the business sector, future industry trends, how your role can help the company grow, and so on.

+## Interview Stages
+Interviews are generally consists of 3 main interviews: 1- HR interview, 2- Technical interview, 3- Cultural fit interview.
+Each company may have their specific stages that can be more or less, but the core of it is the same.
+We are going to ace them one by one.

+### HR Interview
+One of the typical questions is "Tell Me About Yourself" or it's variations.
+[This Youtube](https://www.youtube.com/watch?v=MmFuWmzeiDs) video explains very well how to prepare for it.

+[BigInterview Youtube channel](https://www.youtube.com/@Biginterview) is one of the richest resources you can use to get prepared for interviews with tons of sample answers.
+You should be able to find a relavant video for any questions that you might have in your mind.

+### Technical Interview
+Technical interviews are consisted of two main categories: 1- Data structures and algorithms 2- System design.

+For Data structures and algorithms are suggest you to practice with [LeetCode](https://leetcode.com/).
+If you need a book to read and create the foundation, I highly suggest [Data structures and basics of algorithms By Dr. Ghodsi](https://fatemi.ir/book/%D8%AF%D8%A7%D8%AF%D9%87%E2%80%8C%D8%B3%D8%A7%D8%AE%D8%AA%D8%A7%D8%B1%D9%87%D8%A7-%D9%88-%D9%85%D8%A8%D8%A7%D9%86%DB%8C-%D8%A7%D9%84%DA%AF%D9%88%D8%B1%DB%8C%D8%AA%D9%85%E2%80%8C%D9%87%D8%A7/) for persian candidates.

+For System design I don't have a great

+### Cultural Fit Interview
+In this interview a senior member of team, even could be founder/CEO will talk to you to check that if you are a great fit for the company.
+Companies may compromise on your technical skills, but not on your personality traits.
+You must think good before answering questions.

+Usually you should be able to demonstrate that you have these traits: adaptability, enthusiasm, positive attitude, willingness to learn, flexibility, integrity, teamwork, and innovation.

+You can think of another way, that since companies are searching for these qualities it is a sign of successful people.
+So in my idea, it's a prudent approach to build these traits in yourself if lack any of them, regardless of job search.